-With guidance from Monte De Oro’s winemaking team, Monte De Oro’s farming team (Stage Ranch Farm Management, a premier farming company in Temecula Valley) carefully monitors grape development all summer long: thinning shoots, culling grape clusters, monitoring grape veraison, conducting a last cluster thinning, managing canopy strategies for optimal sun/shade interaction and planning effective water strategies for full-bodied, yet concentrated grapes to ensure a quality harvest.
+With guidance from Monte De Oro’s winemaking team, Monte De Oro’s farming team (Stage Ranch Farm Management, a premier farming company in Temecula Valley) carefully monitors grape development all summer long: thinning shoots, culling grape clusters, monitoring grape veraison, conducting a last cluster thinning, managing vineyard canopy designs for optimal sun/shade interaction and planning effective water strategies for full-bodied, yet concentrated grapes to ensure a quality harvest.

 Monte De Oro’s white grapes are generally ready for harvest in late August/early September, while its red grapes are ready in late September/early October.